its-pushpaks-world/demojenkins/README.md

 # Jenkinsfile

-GitHub repository to untar configurations file using Jenkins.
+GitHub repository to untar configuration files using Jenkins.

 ---------------------------- ABOUT ----------------------------